circuitar/Nanoshield_LoadCell/README.rst

 Nanoshield_LoadCell
 ===================

-This is an Arduino library to measure weight using load cells reawith the ADS1230 IC from Texas Instruments.
+This is an Arduino library to measure weight using load cells and the ADS1230 IC from Texas Instruments.

 * Source code: https://github.com/circuitar/Nanoshield_LoadCell
 * Documentation: http://nanoshield-loadcell.readthedocs.org/